ro-double-b/RPFantasyDR_S9/open-items.md

 [x] remove fade up items????
 [x] change bootstrap based on various browser sizes [x] remove twitter from about me section
+[x] toot boot buttons not centered
+[x] make a page that can be displayed on mobile phone [x] link to rankings is not wokring!

 ===> SUNDAY MUST
-[ ] check functionality of toot and boot eliminations [ ] queen pictures need to stay consistent when window is sized down [ ] toot boot buttons not centered
-[ ] make a page that can be displayed on mobile phone [ ] make a page that can be displayed while server is running [ ] update modal for submission bc right now it is just for one day [ ] test out mobile site
+[ ] check functionality of toot and boot eliminations [ ] queen pictures need to stay consistent when window is sized down [ ] make a page that can be displayed while server is running [ ] update modal for submission bc right now it is just for one day [ ] link mobile page to the rest of document now that is ready [ ] test out mobile site
-[ ] do a run though of the season, with what you expect/test cases
+[ ] do a run though of the season, with what you expect/test cases [ ] ranking css descriptions should not be em, similar to others

 ===> SUNDAY HOPEFULLY
 [ ] have chosen queens apear in box after selected